 It used to be commonplace that you would have to take out an expensive subscription directly with a credit reference agency in order to view monthly updates to your score.
 However, free access to your report is now more widely available.

-MoneySuperMarket’s new Credit Monitor provides your credit report for free, with insights and tips to help you improve your score.
+MoneySuperMarket’s Credit Monitor provides your credit report for free, with insights and tips that could help you improve your score.
 Alternatively, you can obtain a statutory report directly from any of the credit referencing agencies for around £2.